lukstafi/ppx_minidebug/README.md

 The log levels are:

 - `Nothing` -- the runtime should not generate anything, and when used at compile time, the extension should not generate any `ppx_minidebug`-related code.
+However, just changing the log level should not break the code, therefore the runtime-passing transformation (i.e. the first-class-module argument added by the `_rt_` and `_rtb_` infixes) happens even for the `Nothing` log level.
 - `Prefixed [| prefix1; ... |]` -- only values starting with one of: prefix1, ... should be logged; at compile time, only logs with literals having one of prefix1, ... as a prefix, should be generated.
 Moreover, also don't log "empty entries" (see below).
+To preserve the hierarchical context, also log headers of logging scopes.
 - `Prefixed_or_result [| prefix1; ... |]` as above, but also log results of computations.
-- `Nonempty_entries` -- do not log entries such as functions or control flow blocks without sub-logs.
+- `Nonempty_entries` -- do not log entries, such as functions or control flow blocks, that do not have sub-logs.
 - `Everything` -- no restrictions.

 At runtime, the level can be set via `Minidebug_runtime.debug ~log_level` or `Minidebug_runtime.debug_file ~log_level` at runtime creation, or via `Debug_runtime.config.log_level <- ...` later on.
 Check out the test suite [test_expect_test.ml:"%log runtime log levels while-loop"](test/test_expect_test.ml#L2439) for examples: